Jacobventer/car_insurance_fraud_XAI/README.md

 ## Future Work

+- More advanced XAI trechniques
 - Use real-world insurance datasets
-- Explore cost-sensitive learning techniques
+- Investigate how analyst use XAI
 - Evaluate models in real-time environments
-- Investigate hybrid models combining performance and interpretability

 ## Installation